 Step 1 – Combine

-Step 2 – Bring to Boil
+Step 2 – Bring to a Boil

 Bring to a boil.
 Be patient.
 Once everything has dissolved and the sauce begins to turn a darker color, stir to prevent burning.
 The whole process will take about 5 – 7 minutes until thickened.
 The sauce is ready when it has thickened enough to coat the back of a spoon and turned a dark brown color.